lmas/akvarium/README.md

 ## Issues

 - FPS seems to drop when the main window loses focus.
+- Can't easily show video clips on Github, so without ext. hosting we're limited to giant GIFs.

 ## Roadmap

+In rough order of importance.

 ### Phase One

 - Public release and feedback.
+- Finish documentation and add the last tests.

 ### Phase Two